-Adventure awaits no matter where you serve with City Year
+Adventure awaits wherever you serve with City Year

-While working on her City Year application, Jessica Butay reached the question: Where would you like to apply to serve?
+While working on her City Year application, alum Jessica Butay (Tulsa ’19, ‘20) reached the question: Where would you like to apply to serve?
 A Hawai'i native living in Colorado for college, Jessica initially selected City Year Denver.
 "That's where I served as an AmeriCorps VISTA at the United Way of Weld County Colorado where I promoted reading programs for children, and that's my college town."

 "I've never explored the mainland—or any other state [outside Colorado]," she said.
 She thought it'd be a great opportunity to explore new regions of the United States, while still supporting students and communities through education.

 Soon after Jessica applied, a City Year recruiter reached out and asked her how she'd feel about serving in Tulsa.
 "I was excited for this new adventure, but I was also nervous because I'd never been to Oklahoma before.
 And my parents had never even heard of Oklahoma!
 I literally had to show them a map like, 'Oh, Oklahoma's here.'"

 To help her get to know her new City Year community before she moved, Jessica turned to social media.
 "The more I looked at the Instagram posts from City Year, it just made me so excited and ready for this challenge."

 Additionally, Jessica said the City Year staff helped her feel prepared for her move to the central region of the U.S. "Prior to moving here, we were sent a pack of information like housing, transportation, and also the map of where the school was," recalls Jessica.
 "I felt like that was very calming to read.
 It was really helpful to read a little more about what City Year's about, to learn about the uniform and so forth."